joeldalley/lib-JBD/README.md

 [My Main Website](http://www.joelbdalley.com)<br/>
 [My Running Site](http://tempo.joelbdalley.com)

+lib-JBD also contains JBD::Parser and a JSON module built upon it, JBD::JSON.

 lib-JBD is copyright &copy; Joel Dalley 2013.<br/>
 lib-JBD is distributed under the same license as Perl itself.<br/>
 For more details, see the full text of the license in the file LICENSE.